zhxieml/zhxieml.github.io/index.md

 I was a research intern at Tencent AI Lab (Apr 2021 - Sep 2021) and XYZ Robotics (Jul 2020 - Oct 2020).

 ## News
 - [Apr.
+2022] I was selected as a member of Tencent Rhino-Bird elite training program.
+- [Apr.
 2022] One paper accepted by SIGIR 2022.
 - [Jan.
 2022] One paper accepted by WWW 2022.
 - [Oct.
 2021] One paper accepted by NeurIPS 2021 Offline RL workshop.